 If you currently have your UFCU check, you may take it out now and see the numbers printed on it.
 On the check’s bottom-left corner is the nine-digit set of numbers.

-The nine-digit number is supposed to be next to the account number printed on the check.
+Just like in America First Routing Number and Regions Routing Number, the nine-digit number is supposed to be next to the account number printed on the check.
 That nine-digit number is the ABA routing number or the transit routing number.
 That is the one you are looking for as a UFCU routing number.

 If you are looking for the UFCU routing number for Texas, you do not have to look any further.
 The good thing about UFCU is that they use only one routing number for all their accounts and transactions.
 If you want to know the UFCU routing number, it is the 314977405.
 The same goes if you are looking for the UFCU routing number for Austin.
 Austin is a city in Texas.